Information for Dental Assisting Students

 When you complete your NDAEB requirements you must apply to transfer your practice permit from Provisional to Registered.

 To apply, use our Transfer from Provisional to Registered application.
 You’ll find it in our Portal at Registration Change Request.

 When can I start work as a dental assistant?

-Before you start working, you must have a practice permit so that you are authorized to provide dental assisting services to the public and are covered by malpractice insurance.
+Before you start working, you must have a practice permit so that you are authorized to provide dental assisting services to the public.
 When you show up in our Registry as Provisional or Registered, you may begin working.

-Can I work as a dental assistant after I graduate but before I have a practice permit?
+Can I work as a dental assistant after I complete my education but before I have a practice permit?

 Check with your program chair/lead or sponsoring dentist to ensure you are covered while you are a student and working with patients.

-If you do not have coverage through your program or sponsoring dentist you must arrange your own malpractice insurance.
-You are responsible to ensure you have adequate liability coverage prior to working with patients.
+If you don’t have coverage through your program or sponsoring dentist you must arrange your own professional liability insurance.
+You are responsible to ensure you have adequate liability coverage before you work with patients.

-If you have coverage through your program while you are a student, that coverage does not protect you after you graduate.
-You will be covered by our malpractice insurance policy when you are registered and have a practice permit.
-During the time in between your graduation and becoming registered you do not have coverage.
+If you have coverage through your program while you are a student, that coverage does not protect you after you complete your program.

-If you choose to practice without malpractice insurance you are putting yourself, the patient’s well-being and your employer at risk.
-Without malpractice insurance you could be held personally liable for your actions or mistakes.
+If you choose to practice without professional liability insurance you are putting yourself, the patient’s well-being and your employer at risk.
+Without professional liability insurance you could be held personally liable for your actions or mistakes.